Concepts

 Kustomize

-Helm is the package manager for Kubernetes.
-It uses charts to define, install, and upgrade applications.
+Helm is the package manager for Kubernetes, using charts to define, install, and upgrade applications.

 kstatus Wait Support